UDF accuses LDF govt. of lacking clear explanation for ADGP-RSS ‘parleys’

 He alleged that the police intelligence had reported directly to Mr. Vijayan about the ADGP-RSS meeting in 2023.
 However, the Chief Minister chose not to act.
 “Mr. Ajith Kumar was the CM’s envoy to the RSS,” he alleged.

-Local Self-Government department Minister M.B.
+Local Self-Governments Minister M.B.
 Rajesh, who replied for Mr. Vijayan, dared Mr. Satheesan to table the purported intelligence report in the Assembly.
-He said using officers for political ends was the Congress’s decades-old method of operation, and not the LDF government’s.
+He said using officers for political ends was the Congress’ decades-old method of operation, and not the LDF government’s.

 “If the media reports that the ADGP had met the RSS leadership to get on the UPSC’s list for promotion to the post of Director General of Police (DGP) and also to wangle a presidential medal are true, then it is a severe breach of service rules.
 The Chief Minister has ordered a multi-tier probe into the accusations against the officer,” he said.

-IUML national general secretary P.K.
-Kunhalikutty alleged that Sangh Parivar forces had exploited Mr. Vijayan’s interview to further their anti-minority narrative against Malappuram district and rail against the INDIA Bloc in the run-up to the Assembly elections in Jammu and Kashmir and Haryana.
+Indian Union Muslim League’s P.K.
+Kunhalikutty alleged that Sangh Parivar forces had exploited Mr. Vijayan’s alleged remarks on Malappuram to further their anti-minority narrative against the district and rail against the INDIA bloc in the run-up to the Assembly elections in Jammu and Kashmir and Haryana.

 Trade charges